wp-plugins/sharify/readme.txt

 Tags: sharify, share buttons, respnonsive, sharing buttons, flat share buttons, share counts, shareoholic, responsive sharing buttons
 Requires at least: 3.0
 Tested up to: 4.1
-Stable tag: 1.3
+Stable tag: 1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Just another sharing buttons plugin.
-Simple but awesome.
+Sharify is a simple, fast and feature-packed sharing butons plugin for your WordPress site!

 == Description ==

 Sharify lets you add responsive and fast sharing buttons to our WordPress websie.
 The plugin is fast and gets the job done.

 <strong>Features</strong><br>